What is an Electronic Signature?

 Note that some scholars have argued that many provisions of Law 455/2001 are no longer applicable as they are outdated and conflict with the more modern eIDAS Regulation, which includes three types of electronic signatures.

-That said, the Covid-19 crisis may help improve the acceptance of electronic signatures in the future.
-OG 38/2020 was adopted in relation to the Covid-19 crisis and establishes the obligation of public institutions and authorities to accept electronic documents.
+GEO 38/2020 was adopted in relation to the Covid-19 pandemic and establishes the obligation of public institutions and authorities to accept electronic documents.
 Through this Ordinance, public authorities and institutions may choose which type of electronic signature they require for documents that are submitted to them, subject to the eIDAS Regulation.

 Is an electronic signature valid?